-- 1. We draw attention to Note no. 36 of the consolidated financial statements regarding non provision of interest amounting to ₹ 34,078 lakhs for the year ended March 31, 2021 on the borrowings of a wholly owned subsidiary company Vidarbha Industries Power Limited (VIPL).
+- 1. We draw attention to Note no. 36 of the consolidated financial statements regarding non provision of interest amounting to ₹ 35,808 lakhs for the year ended March 31, 2022 and ₹ 34,078 Lakhs upto March 31, 2021 on the borrowings of a wholly owned subsidiary company Vidarbha Industries Power Limited (VIPL).
 VIPL has not provided for the interest for the reasons stated in the aforesaid note.
 The said non provision of the interest on borrowings of VIPL is not in accordance with the provisions of Ind AS 23 "Borrowing Cost" and Ind AS 1 "Presentation of Financial Statements".
-Had the interest been provided by VIPL the finance cost for the year ended March 31, 2021 would have been higher by ₹ 34,078 lakhs and Profit before tax of the Group for the year ended March 31, 2021 would have been lower by an equivalent amount. - We draw attention to Note no. 35 of the consolidated financial statements which sets out the fact that Vidarbha Industries Power Limited (VIPL) has incurred losses during the year ended March 31, 2021 as well as during the previous years, its current liabilities exceeds current assets, Power Purchase Agreement with Adani Electricity Mumbai Limited stands terminated w.e.f.
+Had the interest been provided by VIPL the finance cost for the year ended March 31, 2022 would have been higher by ₹ 35,808 lakhs and loss before tax of the Group for the year ended March 31, 2022 would have been higher by an equivalent amount.
+Accordingly, the Networth of the Group would have been lower by ₹ 69,886 Lakhs and ₹ 34,078 Lakhs as on March 31, 2022 and March 31, 2021 respectively. - We draw attention to Note no.35 of the consolidated financial statements which sets out the fact that, Vidarbha Industries Power Limited (VIPL) has incurred operating losses during the year ended March 31, 2022 as well as during the previous years, its current liabilities exceeds current assets, Power Purchase Agreement with Adani Electricity Mumbai Limited stands terminated w.e.f.
 December 16, 2019, its plant remaining un-operational since January 15, 2019 and one of the lenders filed an application under the provision of Insolvency and Bankruptcy Code.
 These events and conditions indicate material uncertainty exists that may cast a significant doubt on the ability of VIPL to continue as a going concern.
 However the accounts of VIPL have been prepared on a going concern for the factors stated in the aforesaid note.
-We however are unable to obtain sufficient and appropriate audit evidence regarding management's use of the going concern assumption in the preparation of consolidated financial statement, in view of non-provisioning of interest as explained in paragraph
+We however are unable to obtain sufficient and appropriate audit evidence regarding management's use of the going concern assumption in the preparation of Consolidated financial statements, in view of nonprovisioning of interest as explained in paragraph 1 above together with the events and conditions more explained in the note no. 36 of the consolidated financial statements does not adequately support the use of going concern assumption in preparation of the financial statements of VIPI